openharmony/arkcompiler_runtime_core/docs/assembly_format.md

 #### Informal Notice

-`.record`s are like `struct`s in C, except for support of "by instance" nesting.
-This is because the result of a field load should be valid for any member, hence a record member should fit the virtual register.
+`.record`s are like `struct`s in C, but without support for "by instance" nesting.
+This is because the result of a field load should be valid for any member, hence a record member should fit the virtusal register.
 Constraints on register are defined in [Bytecode ISA Specification](isa/isa.yaml).

 ### Builtin Aggregate Data Types

-Platform has following builtin aggregate types.
+Platform has following builtin aggregate types

 | Panda Assembler Type | Description |
 | ------ | ------ |